light gray lines

 What is better for e-commerce: Stripe or PayPal?

 When it comes to e-commerce, both PayPal and Stripe seem to be viable options.
-Which one you choose depends on business needs, target audience, and desired checkout experience.
-Stripe is generally better for businesses that need customization and feature-rich payment solutions and have the technical resources to support it.
+Stripe is a strong option for businesses that need customization and advanced payment features, and have the technical resources to support them.
 It offers a more tailored checkout experience and additional tools.
 PayPal, on the other hand, is a widely-recognized brand and it’s rather easy to integrate.
-This makes it better for businesses that prioritize ease of use, quick setup, and leveraging consumer trust.
+This makes it better for companies that prioritize ease of use, quick setup, and leveraging consumer trust.

 What are international fees for PayPal vs Stripe?